kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

     - type: redis-streams
       metadata:
         addressFromEnv: REDIS_HOST
+        usernameFromEnv: REDIS_USERNAME # name of the environment variable in the Deployment
         passwordFromEnv: REDIS_PASSWORD # name of the environment variable in the Deployment
         stream: my-stream
         consumerGroup: consumer-group-1